Skip to main content

 How to reduce boiler pressure

 Want to know how to lower boiler pressure in your system by yourself?
-You can try to self-diagnose the problem in a few simple steps – and lower the boiler pressure:
+You can try and lower the boiler pressure by self diagnosing the problem in a few simple steps:

-• Check that the filling loop valves, or the key or keyless filler, are fully closed.
+• Step 2: Check that the filling loop valves, or the key or keyless filler, are fully closed.

-• Wait for the system to cool, then release pressure by bleeding each of the radiators[6].
+• Step 3: Wait for the system to cool, then release pressure by bleeding each of the radiators[6].
 Not sure how?
-Take a look at this blog.
+Take a look at our guide on how to bleed a radiator.
 Be careful as it's easy to bleed the radiators incorrectly.
 So if you're unsure or have a mishap while carrying out the bleed – the pin gets stuck or you can't get it back in the valve, for instance – call out a professional straightaway.

-• When you’ve bled every radiator, check the pressure gauge.
+• Step 4: When you’ve bled every radiator, check the pressure gauge.
 If it’s still too high, you’ll need to repeat the process of bleeding one or more radiators.

-• Keep checking until the boiler pressure gauge reads around 1.2 bar – or at least has returned to the green zone.
+• Step 5: Keep checking until the boiler pressure gauge reads around 1.2 bar – or at least has returned to the green zone.

-• If the boiler pressure ends up too low, follow the instructions above to top it up again.
+• Step 6: If the boiler pressure ends up too low, follow the instructions above to top it up again.
 But be sure to close off the filler valves afterwards!

 If your boiler pressure keeps rising into the red, it’s best to arrange a boiler repair.
 It could indicate a problem with the pressure relief valve – or a fault within the system.
 A Gas Safe Engineer will be able to diagnose the problem and fix it, so you’re not left without heating or hot water.